lhanks/syslens/todo/startup/startup.md

 ** IMPORTANT ** Process the tasks below (in this section).
 Expand them if needed and put them in the appropriate sections below.
 ** IMPORTANT ** Do not remove this section.
 Just clear out the tasks once processed.

+- For device information, we want to dipslay deep detail about the device.
+We need to add more information to the device information.
+Explore ways to find information on the internet if necessary.
+- Update app to reopen in its previous state.
 - Add a status bar to show the current task being executed.
 Mainly interested in feedback while the app is capturing data.
 - Keep track of historical data.
 Add network traffic graph.
 - Add a process list (like task manager) tab.
 - speed up the startup time when running the application.
-- create run-app-prod.
-You may need to allow for having dev and prod builds.
-The main objective here is to get near prod performance.

 ## 1. Setup